dawsers/hyprscroller/README.md

 ![Intro](./videos/hyprscroller.gif)

-The plugin is quite feature complete and supports gaps, borders, special workspace, full screen modes and installation through `hyprpm`.
+The plugin is quite feature complete and supports gaps, borders, special workspace, full screen modes, overview and installation through `hyprpm`.

 I use *hyprscroller* on my main machine and will support it for as long as I keep on using *Hyprland*.
-However, I will only add new features that I find interesting, and support the *Hyprland* version my distribution uses.
+However, I will only add new features that I find interesting, and support two *Hyprland* versions: the one my distribution uses, and the latest tagged one.
 I have found problematic compiling trunk versions of *Hyprland* on a system that already has a system-wide version of it installed, so I will not make an extra effort there until things improve in that front.

 ## Requirements

-*hyprscroller* currently supports *Hyprland* tagged versions 0.35.0, 0.37.1, and you can try your luck with the latest `git` changes, but I will be slower to keep up with those.
+*hyprscroller* supports the version of *Hyprland* I use (currently v0.35) plus the latest tagged one (currently v0.38.0), and you can try your luck with the latest `git` changes, but I will be slower to keep up with those, as there are too many API changes going on upstream.

 ## Building and installing